oblivia-simplex/Narrativity/2_amnasan.md

 Paradoxically it would seem that we exist, as social beings, because we are not in full control of our body, our appearance, voice, mannerisms, what anything we express means.
-Judith Butler states,
-\"If one always risks meaning something other than what one thinks one utters, then one is, as it were, vulnerable in a specifically linguistic sense to a social life of language that exceeds the purview of the subject who speaks\" (87).
-If we have no disruptive memory of interacting with others, we not only do not \"exceed the purview of the subject who speaks,\" we slip into a false consensus of what the language we use means.
+Judith Butler states, "If one always risks meaning something other than what one thinks one utters, then one is, as it were, vulnerable in a specifically linguistic sense to a social life of language that exceeds the purview of the subject who speaks" (87).
+If we have no disruptive memory of interacting with others, we not only do not "exceed the purview of the subject who speaks," we slip into a false consensus of what the language we use means.

 Learning requires an infusion of original experience from the